 The car’s exterior was enhanced with fibreglass fender flares to allow more track width smoothly paired with a custom air dam and side skirts to improve aerodynamics.
 A new fibreglass boot / trunk lid was fabricated to incorporate a lip spoiler and NACA ducts to bring fresh air to the intake and oil cooler.
 The bonnet / hood was also made out of fibreglass, featuring moulded extractors to aid in radiator cooling and a side hinge system.

-Overall the car’s weight was estimated at about 1000 kg (2,200 lb).
+Overall the car’s weight was estimated at about 1000 kg (2,200 lb), which was a bit on the heavy side for the platform.
 However, further development and use of more advanced composites was expected to bring that figure down to approximately 850 kg (1,875 lb) dry.

-The 160 RS, driven by Václav Blahn / Pavel Schovánek, left competitors in its powdery wake in the first few stages, including the factory-prepared 130 LR – leading it by over 3 minutes before rolling over in a ditch on stage 11.
-Besides this incident, Blahn was able to finish the rally about one and a half minutes faster than its factory rival.
+The prototype 160 RS, driven by Václav Blahn / Pavel Schovánek, left competitors in its powdery wake in the first few stages, including the factory-prepared 130 LR – leading it by over 3 minutes before rolling over in a ditch on stage 11.
+Besides this incident, Blahn was able get back on the road and finish the rally about one and a half minutes faster than its factory rival.

 The MTX 160 RS was once again tested with Václav Blahn at the Rallye Šumava in March.
 The car once again proved to fairly quick versus all of the competition present at the event.
 As before, since the car ran as a prototype it could not be classified in the official results.